Healthcare Payments

 • Emergency department visit, low complexity (CPT Code 99282)

-• Emergency department visit, moderate severity (CPT Code 99283) – represents 28.2% of ED claims in Maine’s APCD
+• Emergency department visit, moderate severity (CPT Code 99283) – represents 29.1% of ED claims in Maine’s APCD

-• Emergency department visit, problem of high severity (CPT Code 99284) – represents 37.4% of ED claims in Maine’s APCD
+• Emergency department visit, problem of high severity (CPT Code 99284) – represents 39.4% of ED claims in Maine’s APCD

 • Emergency department visit, problem with significant threat to life or function (CPT Code 99285)

-Services Measured in Time Increments or Units
+Services Measured in Units

-Patients often receive multiple types of treatment in a physical or occupational therapy appointment and the type of service provided may change over the course of treatment.
-If you have more than one therapeutic service during the same visit, you will need to look up each service separately.
-Your PT or OT provider can provide information about what services, including the number of units of each service, will likely be billed during your course of treatment.
+For example, you may receive 30 minutes (2 units) of therapeutic exercise and 15 minutes (1 unit) of ultrasound therapy.
+To estimate the average total payment, multiply the payment of therapeutic exercise by two and the payment of ultrasound therapy by one, then add the two payments together.
+If you have more than one service during the same visit, you need to look up each service separately.
+Your healthcare provider can share information about what services, including the number of units of each service, will likely be billed during your course of treatment.

-Example: Calculating Payments Using the Median
+Example: Calculating Average Payments Using the Median

 In this example, the payments are the same at the two labs for the first four patients’ blood tests.
 However, Patient E’s blood test costs $200 more at Lab 2 than at Lab 1.
 The median or middle value stayed the same at the two labs.
 But the mean payment for blood testing is $40 more at Lab 2 (bumped up by the more expensive testing for one patient, Patient E).
 The median payment, $100, is a better example of what blood testing costs.